 I study crime and discrimination, with particular emphases on prisoner reentry and the effects of technology on public safety.
 I organize the Texas Economics of Crime Workshop (TxECW), and I host Probable Causation, a podcast about law, economics, and crime.

 I (co-)organize two online seminars — one on the economics of crime, and the other on the economics of discrimination and disparities.
+I’m also organizing flash webinars on policing research.
 Click here for more information.

 Mailing address: Department of Economics, 4228 TAMU, College Station, TX 77843